-Caltrans uses these performance measures on both NHS and SHS pavements.
-Each of the performance measures can be calculated based on data reported in HPMS.
+Caltrans uses these performance measures for NHS pavements.
+These performance measures are calculated based on data reported in HPMS.
 The four measures are calculated using quantitative data on the following metrics:

-- Pavement roughness, an indicator of discomfort experienced by road users traveling over pavements, is measured using the International Roughness Index (IRI). - Rutting is quantified for asphalt pavements by measuring the depth of ruts along the wheel path.
-Rutting is commonly caused by a combination of heavy traffic and heavy vehicles. - Cracking is measured in terms of the percentage of cracked pavement surface.
-Cracks can be caused or accelerated by excessive loading, poor drainage, frost heaves or temperature changes, and construction flaws. - Faulting is quantified for concrete pavements.
-Faulting occurs when there is loose base material at the transverse joints and fine aggregates are pumped up onto the pavement surface, resulting in non-uniform slab support.
-It can also be caused by slab curling and warping.
+- Pavement roughness, an indicator of discomfort experienced by road users traveling over pavements, is measured using the International Roughness Index (IRI). - Rutting is quantified for asphalt pavements by measuring the maximum depth of undulation transversely along the wheel path.
+Rutting is commonly caused by a combination of slowmoving traffic and heavy vehicles or insufficient underlying support. - Cracking is measured in terms of the percentage of cracked pavement surface.
+Cracks can be caused or accelerated by excessive loading, poor drainage, moisture or temperature changes, material issues, and construction flaws. - Faulting is quantified for concrete pavements as the height difference across transverse joints or cracks.
+Faulting occurs when there is heavy vehicle loading, slab curling, erodible base material, and water present that cause independent slab movement.